“A very bright man who has great depth of knowledge of the way civil litigation interplays with ciminal law.”

 He has worked with Swiss investigating magistrates and the USDOJ as well as public authorities in the developing world.

 David has degrees from Cambridge University and the University of Queensland, and tutored Public Law at the London School of Economics and Political Science (‘LSE’).
-He also attended the European University Institute Human Rights Law summer school in Florence.
+He attended the Hague Academy of International Law Advanced Course in International Criminal Law and the European University Institute Human Rights Law summer school.

-David’s professional memberships include the International Bar Association, the Fraud Lawyers Association, the Commercial Fraud Lawyers Association and Chatham House.
+David’s professional memberships include the International Bar Association and Chatham House.

 David is also co-author of a chapter on civil fraud and the cross over issues between civil and criminal fraud proceedings in Butterworths Fraud Practice.